 - Students must provide documentation to the Blundon Centre that specifies the nature of their disability and the recommended accommodations.
 One of our accessibility advisors will meet with you to review the documentation and discuss an academic accommodations plan that best meets your learning needs.

-- Each semester, students should contact the Blundon Centre to arrange Test/Exam and Classroom Accommodations through Blundon Online (use your my.mun login to access the system).
+- Each semester, students should contact the Blundon Centre to arrange Test/Exam and Classroom Accommodations through our Clockwork system (use your my.mun login to access the system).
 You can use the online system to request accommodations for your courses, schedule a test or midterm during the semester, or book your final exam.

 Accommodations for online courses

-Academic (testing) accommodations are available for students with disabilities who are taking online (distance education) courses through CITL.
+Testing accommodations are available for students with disabilities who are taking online courses through CITL.

 Students should request academic accommodations for online courses through the Blundon Centre and provide the necessary documentation.
 The Centre will work with CITL to arrange accommodations for the student's online course.